PDF417/pdf417-android/README.md

 #### <a name="addLanguage"></a> Adding new language

 _PDF417.mobi_ can easily be translated to other languages.
 The `res` folder in `LibPdf417Mobi.aar` archive has folder `values` which contains `strings.xml` - this file contains english strings.
-In order to make e.g. croatian translation, create a folder `values-hr` in your project and put the copy of `strings.xml` inside it (you might need to extract `LibPdf417Mobi.aar` archive to get access to those files).
-Then, open that file and change the english version strings into croatian version.
+In order to make e.g. croatian translation, create a folder `values-hr` in your project and put the copy of `strings.xml` inside it (you might need to extract `LibPdf417Mobi.aar` archive to access those files).
+Then, open that file and translate the strings from English into Croatian.

 #### <a name="stringChanging"></a> Changing strings in the existing language

 To modify an existing string, the best approach would be to:

-1. choose a language which you want to modify.
-For example Croatia ('hr').
+1. Choose a language you want to modify.
+For example Croatian ('hr').
-2. find strings.xml in `LibPdf417Mobi.aar` archive folder `res/values-hr`
+2. Find `strings.xml` in folder `res/values-hr` of the `LibPdf417Mobi.aar` archive
-3. choose a string key which you want to change.
-For example, ```<string name="MBBack">Back</string>```
+3. Choose a string key which you want to change.
+For example: ```<string name="MBBack">Back</string>```
-4. in your project create a file `strings.xml` in the folder `res/values-hr`, if it doesn't already exist
+4. In your project create a file `strings.xml` in the folder `res/values-hr`, if it doesn't already exist
-5. create an entry in the file with the value for the string which you want.
-For example ```<string name="MBBack">Natrag</string>```
+5. Create an entry in the file with the value for the string which you want.
+For example: ```<string name="MBBack">Natrag</string>```
-6. repeat for all the string you wish to change
+6. Repeat for all the string you wish to change

 ## <a name="recognizerRunnerView"></a> Embedding `RecognizerRunnerView` into custom scan activity
-This section will discuss how to embed [RecognizerRunnerView](https://pdf417.github.io/pdf417-android/com/microblink/view/recognition/RecognizerRunnerView.html) into your scan activity and perform scan.
+This section discusses how to embed [RecognizerRunnerView](https://pdf417.github.io/pdf417-android/com/microblink/view/recognition/RecognizerRunnerView.html) into your scan activity and perform scan.

 1. First make sure that `RecognizerRunnerView` is a member field in your activity.
 This is required because you will need to pass all activity's lifecycle events to `RecognizerRunnerView`.
 2. It is recommended to keep your scan activity in one orientation, such as `portrait` or `landscape`.
 Setting `sensor` as scan activity's orientation will trigger full restart of activity whenever device orientation changes.
 This will provide very poor user experience because both camera and _PDF417.mobi_ native library will have to be restarted every time.
-There are measures for this behaviour and will be discussed [later](#scanOrientation).
+There are measures against this behaviour that are discussed [later](#scanOrientation).
 3. In your activity's `onCreate` method, create a new `RecognizerRunnerView`, set [RecognizerBundle](https://pdf417.github.io/pdf417-android/com/microblink/entities/recognizers/RecognizerBundle.html) containing recognizers that will be used by the view, define [CameraEventsListener](https://pdf417.github.io/pdf417-android/com/microblink/view/CameraEventsListener.html) that will handle mandatory camera events, define [ScanResultListener](https://pdf417.github.io/pdf417-android/com/microblink/view/recognition/ScanResultListener.html) that will receive call when recognition has been completed and then call its `create` method.
 After that, add your views that should be layouted on top of camera view.
 4. Override your activity's `onStart`, `onResume`, `onPause`, `onStop` and `onDestroy` methods and call `RecognizerRunnerView's` lifecycle methods `start`, `resume`, `pause`, `stop` and `destroy`.
 This will ensure correct camera and native resource management.
 If you plan to manage `RecognizerRunnerView's` lifecycle independently of host's lifecycle, make sure the order of calls to lifecycle methods is the same as is with activities (i.e. you should not call `resume` method if `create` and `start` were not called first).